 In Ruky’s case, she researched loan service competitors and called her student loan provider to negotiate a better rate.

 As an attorney, one of the things that she consistently learned is that virtually everything is negotiable!
-When calling, she reminded them of her consistent payments over the previous year, recounted instances of her loyalty (including referrals to them), and she “closed the deal” by stating that a better rate would further incentivize her to consider their other loan products as well as expeditiously pay off her student loan.
+When calling, she reminded them of her consistent payments over the previous year, recounted instances of her loyalty (including referrals to them), and “closed the deal” by stating that a better rate would further incentivize her to consider their other loan products as well as expeditiously pay off her student loan.

 Ruky was able to successfully lower her rate from 4.6% to 3.14%!
 All after one call!